caseyscarborough/subtitler/README.md

 ![Build](https://github.com/caseyscarborough/subtitler/actions/workflows/release.yml/badge.svg)

-⚠️ This README has not yet been updated for v2 of this library.
-It will be updated soon. ⚠️

 This is a cross-platform, full-featured Java library and CLI utility for working with subtitles.

 It currently supports the following subtitle types: